 Covering my next days was frustration.
 I couldn’t stop being upset with myself.
 Being rejected is definitely not a nice thing, but waiting for at least 2 years is way more terrible than that.
 But I had forgotten that things around us need time to grow, especially good things, including success, because they are not instantly there.
 No matter how great the talent or efforts are, some things just take time.
 And “nobody is going to win all the time.
 On the highway of life you can’t always be in the fast lane.”
 (Haruki Murakami)

-Looking back on my past years, I realize I have been a shuttle moving non – stop with seemingly never-ending plans.
+Looking back on my past years, I realise I have been a shuttle moving non – stop with seemingly never-ending plans.
 Now it is time for me to slow down and learn to be patient, and also to bring fun to the waiting time if it isn’t fun enough.
 In other words, if things take time to develop, why don’t we turn that time (one of) the most memorable stage(s) to remember in our entire lives?
 Instead of complaining, I now consider those 2 waiting years as a precious opportunity for me to do whatever I want in order to turn my potential into performance.
 I would enrich my wealth of knowledge, brush up necessary skills, strengthen my goals and motivation, nurture my love with Europe or deepen the relationship with my own self and with other people.
 My dream, my passion for Europe is still there, it just needs time to be turned into reality.
 And I have made a plan to travel around South East Asia before turning 25 (or 26) and I’m sure that I have enough time to make it happen.

 2. Life is basically unfair, but…